 Coaches and Practitioners of Lean-Agile and the SAFe

 In my experience the amount of time that we get to spend in Lean-Agile and SAFe courses on the subject of Velocity and Capacity Planning is inadequate.
 So I spent some time building a tool for one of my client organizations.
 I have since spent some time greatly enhancing the tool and getting it ready for distribution.
 I am offering the tool for free.
-All that I ask is if you decide that the tool has value and you are going to use it, to like my blog.
+All that I ask is if you decide that the tool has value and you are going to use it, to like my blog and share feedback for improvement.
 Perhaps even share this article on your favorite social media.

 What the heck is Agile “Velocity?”

 In the SAFe velocity and capacity are used interchangeably.
 I disagree with the overloading of terminology but it is how the good folks at Scaled Agile teach it.
 Also, in the SAFe, velocity is related to the program as part of a normalized estimating paradigm of the team of teams (an Agile Release Train [ART]).
 In vanilla Scrum velocity is only relevant to the team.
 The program level normalization in the SAFe is actually quite rational and necessary.
 If teams independently estimate in completely foreign ways then the program (and ART) lacks the capability to scale up estimating to the program, value stream, and portfolio levels.
 There must be some commonality across teams such as using the same modified Fibonacci sequence, cadence, sizing patterns, et cetera.

 Defining Velocity – read the full article here.

 For long-lived “teams”, “velocity” of the team is simply the average of the team’s delivery of working product/service (valuable) in the last few iterations in the form of normalized story points.

 The velocity of an iteration (or sprint) is the amount of the team’s delivery of working product/service (valuable) in that iteration in the form of normalized story points.